Luis Puig Palace

 Luis Puig Palace (Palau Velòdrom Lluís Puig, Palacio Velódromo Luis Puig) is an arena in Valencia, Spain.
 It is primarily used for indoor sports and hosted the 2008 IAAF World Indoor Championships.
 The arena also hosts a 250 m painted concrete cycling track which played host to the 1992 UCI Track Cycling World Championships.
 It has a capacity of 6,500 people.

+The arena is named after Luis Puig, a prominent Spanish sports executive who served as President of the Union Cycliste Internationale.